 Anglers can pursue native Rio Grande cutthroat trout in many of New Mexico's streams, rivers and lakes.
-Streams including Comanche Creek in the Valle Vidal and Jack's Creek in the Pecos watershed are easily accessible from roads.
-For the adventurous angler, hiking up the Rio de las Vacas, El Rito or the upper Pecos watershed provides great fishing in some of the most beautiful landscapes in New Mexico.
+Streams including Comanche Creek and Rio Costilla in the Valle Vidal, Jack's Creek in the Pecos watershed, and Alamitos Creek in the Rio Pueblo watershed are easily accessible from roads.
+For the adventurous angler, hiking up the Rio de las Vacas, El Rito, or the upper Pecos watershed provides great fishing in some of the most beautiful landscapes in New Mexico.
 Rio Grande cutthroat trout are also stocked in the state's high mountain lakes, such as the Trampas Lakes and Horseshoe Lake, and in rivers including the Rio Grande and Rio Chama.